Brown advice to Bell over contract: 'Show up'

 "You always want a guy to get paid, and as a player on the team, you want a guy to be out there playing," wide receiver Darrius Heyward-Bey said.

-In 2017, Bell finished the year third in rushing (1,291) and added a career-high 85 catches for 655 yards in 15 games.
+In 2017, Bell finished third in the NFL in rushing (1,291) and added a career-high 85 catches for 655 yards in 15 games.
 He averaged 3.46 yards per carry through the first three games, and Heyward-Bey understands why a player would start slow after not absorbing contact for nine months.

 But Bell has earned the benefit of the doubt because of his work ethic and production.